 She is now dedicated to reducing the stress of moving for older people through the services of The Move Makers of Lake Oswego.
 A past corporate trainer, she enjoys imparting knowledge to others through public speaking.
 Her repertoire of topics includes:

-- Home Accessibility
+- Feng Shui and Home Accessibility

 - Aging in Place